-Hong Kong’s 10-week political crisis, which has seen millions of people take to the streets calling for a halt to sliding freedoms, was already the biggest challenge to Chinese rule of the semi-autonomous city since it was handed over by Britain in 1997.
+Hong Kong’s 10-week political crisis, which has seen millions of people take to the streets calling for a halt to sliding freedoms, was already the biggest challenge to Chinese rule of the semi-autonomous city since its 1997 handover from Britain.

-US President Donald Trump called for calm, saying US intelligence had confirmed Chinese troop movements towards the Hong Kong border.
+US President Donald Trump called for calm, saying his intelligence had confirmed Chinese troop movements towards the Hong Kong border.

-In an interview with Al Jazeera on Wednesday, China expert Gordon Chang said that one way for China to defuse the situation would be to force the resignation of Carrie Lam, the city’s chief executive.
+In an interview with Al Jazeera on Wednesday, Gordon Chang, a China expert, said that one way for China to diffuse the situation is to force the resignation of Carrie Lam, the chief executive of the city.

 “What Beijing needs to do is to stop doing what it is doing, which is encroaching on the autonomy of the Hong Kong government.

 “Beijing has a view that it needs to control Hong Kong.
 That view gets in the way of taking those steps and making compromises that would calm the situation.”